 The first step is to find a slime chunk, which can be quite an arduous process.
 We’ve included a handy video below of how to do this along with a top-notch Minecraft slime farm design.
 Slime chunks can only be found below Y level 40 regardless of the light level, although they can naturally spawn in swamps between Y level 50 and 70 in light levels seven or less.

 This Minecraft slime farm design uses layers to trap Minecraft slime and iron golems to entice them from each layer to then drop into a lava pit, until they eventually explode and shower slimeballs for you to collect.
+Iron Golems can attract slime, so you want to keep them close to the edges of your farm.

 Related: Everything we know about Minecraft update 1.17